BlazingFrog7000/HTML-Marquee-Tag/README.md

-# CSS-
+# CSS-Project
-All CSS project
-This is all about my CSS journey
+All about CSS